BJP legislative party meeting on Saturday, party claims majority

 Eight Independent MLAs have extended their support to the BJP, with six of them meeting its working president J P Nadda.
 The party has 40 MLAs in the 90-member Haryana Assembly.

 A controversy has, however, erupted over MLA Gopal Kanda extending his support to the BJP.
-Kanda, an accused in two abetment and two suicide cases, is on a criminal trial and is currently out on bail.
+Kanda, an accused in two abetment to suicide cases, is on a criminal trial and is currently out on bail.

 Senior BJP leader Uma Bharti also appealed to her party to not forget its moral goals, a suggestion that it should not be seeking his support for forming the government.
 Jain said the central leadership is aware of all realities and will take a call on it later.